IU-PR/Capstone_project/content/docs/Groups/Kringe_Production.md

 **Feedback**

-Hi, this is a very wonderful project, and I am sure it will have a lot of users once ready - hundreds of Innopolis students will be glad that you've spent time building this resource!
+Hi, this is a wonderful project, and I am sure it will have a lot of users once ready - hundreds of Innopolis students will be glad that you've spent time building this resource!
 Since this course aims to finish the semester with an MVP - minimal viable product, consider scaling your project down to creating a web app that does core/main things.
 Outline main features of your project and focus on execution.
 I would also think about which particular parts you can strip down - for example UI can be very simple (I am saying all this because we have only 7 weeks).
 Overall, I think this is a very good project idea, that now requires a well-planned execution.
 Therefore, plan for simplified version that showcases main features.

 {{< /hint >}}